saqibsafdar11/Exploring-eBay-Car-Sales-Data-with-Python/README.md

 # Exploring eBay Car Sales Data
- Python use to clean and analyse data
+ Python used to clean and analyse data

 The aim of this project is to clean the data and analyze the included used car listings.
 In this project we will work with a dataset of used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.